How student associations are “Learning by Doing” at Rennes School of Business

 Students can volunteer with a non-profit organisation outside of the school that is linked to the missions and goals of their School association.
 In this way students both participate in life at the School, and act as an ambassador during their service in the community.

-President of the Bureau des Elèves, Pierre Le Maire, tells us more about the importance of student associations for student development: “Associations, within management schools such as Rennes School of Business, help to ensure that a student can really flourish.
+Former president of the Bureau des Elèves, Pierre Le Maire, tells us more about the importance of student associations for student development: “Associations, within management schools such as Rennes School of Business, help to ensure that a student can really flourish.
 It is an opportunity for students who have a common interest to unite and move forward together whilst working on different projects.

 I think that associations make it possible to create real “families”, they also make it possible to mature and to give more responsibility to people who need it.
 This means giving future managers the opportunity to organise an event from A to Z. In particular, students learn to work in groups through continuous communication, whether internal or external to the association.”